mdonertas/TK_ImmuneAging_MultiOmics/README.md

 ## Gene ID & Orthology mapping

-In order to use the same database and package versions for geneID conversions and orthology mapping across scripts, we obtained gene IDs and orthologs from Ensembl database using a small wrapper R package called [dataCollectR](https://github.com/mdonertas/dataCollectR) (in ./scripts/scRNAseq/02-seurat.R).
+In order to use the same database and package versions for geneID conversions and orthology mapping across scripts, we obtained gene IDs and orthologs from Ensembl database using a small wrapper R package, [dataCollectR](https://github.com/mdonertas/dataCollectR) (in ./scripts/scRNAseq/02-seurat.R).
 Mapping between multiple type of gene IDs (gene external name, Ensembl Gene ID, Entrez Gene ID, Gene Biotype, and gene descriptions) and orthology mapping between human and *N. furzeri* genes were obtained on 2022.02.17 using biomaRt R Package (v2.50.2) (@durinck2009).
 These data are available under (`./data/processed/helperdata/`).

 ## Gene Ontology data

 For visualization of Gene ontology categories and testing the association between repair and replication and repair and immune activation, we compiled gene ontology - gene association data that takes the GO hierarchy into account and propagates the genes included in child terms to ancestors.
-We obtained the Gene Ontology (GO) and gene associations on 2022.04.07 using `GO.db`, `AnnotationDbi`, and `org.Hs.eg.db` packages in R (`./scripts/helperscripts/GO2Gene.R`).
+We obtained the Gene Ontology (GO) and gene associations on 2022.04.07 using `GO.db (v3.14)`, `AnnotationDbi (v1.56.2)`, and `org.Hs.eg.db (v3.14.0)` packages in R (`./scripts/helperscripts/GO2Gene.R`).

+# Shiny app - KIAMO

+# Code availability

+Analysis scripts for the proteomics and scRNAseq data are available on github (<https://github.com/mdonertas/TK_ImmuneAging_MultiOmics>).
+The following R packages were used throughout the analysis for data wrangling and visualisation: tidyverse (v.1.3.2) (@tidyverse ), ComplexHeatmap (v2.10.0) (@ComplexHeatmap ), ggrepel (v0.9.1) (@ggrepel ), ggpubr (v0.4.0) (@ggpubr ), ggthemes (v4.2.4) (@ggthemes ), ggplot2 (v3.3.6) (@ggplot2 ).
+Code for the shiny app is available (<https://github.com/mdonertas/KIAMO>).

 # Manuscript figures